 does going affect them?

-* Benefits a portion of the community in a
+* Benefits the community

-* The building projects are our first step
+* The projects are our first step

 in engaging the community further.